sureshkumar-gangumalla/Lightning-SDK/docs/plugins/webAudio/singleAudio.md

 ### effect

-Apply the effect on audio.
+Applies the effect on audio.

+Performs a Linear Convolution on current audio buffer with effect impulse response and achieves a reverb effect.

 Performs a Linear Convolution on current audio buffer with effect impulse response and achieve a reverb effect.